Skip to main content

 Women’s Empowerment and Intra-Household Diet Diversity Across the Urban Continuum: Evidence from India’s DHS

-Abstract Women’s empowerment has been associated with improved nutritional outcomes in various settings.
+Abstract Read a policy brief based on this study.
+Women’s empowerment has been associated with improved nutritional outcomes in various settings.
 However, the gains from empowerment do not necessarily accrue to different members of the same household in the same manner.
-Furthermore, the relationship between empowerment and nutrition itself is likely to be...
+Furthermore, the relationship between...

 Reducing the True Cost of Food-Based Safety Nets: Evidence from India’s Subsidized Food Program